Casto Canyon Riding Trail For Dirt Biking

 Beginning at the Casto Canyon trailhead the trail takes you into a wonderful world of red hoodoos, sandstone cliffs of white, pink and even green colors.
 The spectacular red rock is evident along most of the Casto canyon ride until you reach the forested areas of ponderosa pines where the colors changes with every turn of the trail.
 This trail includes several passages through the usually dry riverbed but local heavy thunderstorms can and will change that quickly.
 The trail goes upwards easterly for approx 5.5 miles where it connects to the Sanford Road and the trail continues northeast approx., 1.9 miles and is referred to as the Barney Cove Trail.

-Overall, Casto Canyon Riding Trail is the 7th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Overall, Casto Canyon Riding Trail is the 9th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Several of the better dirt bike trails are nearby Casto Canyon Riding Trail including Fremont ATV Trail, Paunsaugunt Trail, Red Canyon, Cottonwood Road and Jacob Lake ORV Loop.